Sight / landmark | Beaches & bays

 Archirondel's pretty pebbly beach is home to this popular beach café with views of the Martello Tower the sprawling French coast.
 Tucked away down a small road and opening onto Archirondel Beach on Jersey's east coast, this café is a true summer favourite for locals and island visitors.

-The 3 Arches is a little shop in an iconic spot, located 200m along St. Catherine's Breakwater.
+A little shop in an iconic spot, located 200m along St. Catherine's Breakwater.
 Stretch the legs and grab yourself a gourmet goodie.
 Whether you grab a coffee, a delicious ciabatta or our unforgettable brownie, you wont be disappointed.
 You can also buy some Seafari merchandise to take home to loved ones!

 Wake up to the sound of waves crashing.